-Using Holt as his inspiration, the father of behavioral psychology, Dr. John B. Watson, advised mothers regarding their children in his 1928 book Psychological Care of Infant and Child:
+Using the cold, emotionless, childless Holt as his inspiration, the father of behavioral psychology, Dr. John B. Watson, advised mothers regarding their children in his 1928 book Psychological Care of Infant and Child:

 "Never hug and kiss them, never let them sit in your lap.
 If you must, kiss them once on the forehead when they say good night.
 Shake hands with them in the morning.
 Give them a pat on the head if they have made an extraordinarily good job of a difficult task."

 Infant Care pamphlets based on these notions were distributed by the US government, which warned against “excessive” parental affection, advising parents to kiss their child only on the forehead and to limit hugs.

 A lot of this was supposed to prevent disease and weakness.